tuan072090/tuan072090/README.md

 ### Hi there 👋
-I am Tuan Nguyen, Creative and dynamic developer with over 8 years of experience developing robust code for startups and product companies.
+I am Tuan Nguyen, Creative and dynamic software engineer with over 8 years of experience developing robust code for startups and product companies.
 Skills include creative problem solving, self-motivation, and analytical thinking.
 Willing to support the development team with top-notch programming skills and frameworks.
 Always open to adopting new technologies to improve product quality and work performance.